-For 22 years and counting, the Hangar Café has been as much a part of Chandler Municipal Airport as the planes themselves.
+For more than two decades, the Hangar Café has been as much a part of Chandler Municipal Airport as the planes themselves.

 Located on the northwest side of the airport in an aircraft maintenance hangar, the Hangar Café is a family-run, diner-style restaurant often populated by airport tenants, families and lots of dedicated regulars.

 According to Fadi Aswad, the current owner of the Hangar Café, when the restaurant first opened in 1998, it catered to locals — which were mostly airport pilots and nearby farmers until the population started to take off.

 The restaurant has grown in popularity since its early days.
 Today, you’ll run into customers from across the Valley who come for the old-school diner experience with a view.